-The SLPs do not cover all the time allocated for LO per week.
-That is because there are more topics and subtopics that are not about comprehensive sexuality education that still need to be taught in CAPS.
-Remember that the SLPs are done across the four terms and not consecutively.
+The SLPs do not cover all the time allocated for Life Orientation per week.
+That is because there are more topics and subtopics that are not about CSE that still need to be taught in CAPS.

+Remember that the SLPs are done across the four terms and are taught in different weeks across all the terms.